Video Analysis

 Red/Yellow Values

 Reveals consistent low-similarity zones near the drone and moving distortions sweeping from the bottom right to the top left, correlating with the windowsill's light distortion angle and drone proximity.
 Cyan/green zones pull toward the drone while the redshift is active, while the horizontal area near the drone is primarily red/yellow.
-This pattern mimics spacetime gradient convergence, where nearby photons and visual data distort as they approach a gravitational field well.
+This pattern mimics gravitational lensing, where nearby photons and visual data distort as they approach a gravitational field well.
 The color-matched disruption traveling toward the drone mirrors what you'd expect in gravitational pull patterns on both EM radiation and local objects.
-The similarity map shows real-world background light bending, consistent with Einstein lensing.
+The similarity map shows real-world background light bending, once again, consistent with gravitational lensing.
+The fact that this convergence is the same shape and angle as the windowsill's distortion when the camera is in the redshift zone is very telling.

 fast fourier transform (FFT)